Table of contents

 Transmission

 Chlamydia can be found in the mucous membranes of the throat, urethra, vagina and rectum, as well as in bodily fluids such as semen.
-They can also be found in lower concentrations in urine and seminal fluid.
+In lower concentrations, they can also be found in urine and faeces.
+Pleasure dropsPleasure drops are a clear liquid that is released from the urethra of men (or people with a penis) shortly before or during sexual arousal.
+Mehr.

 Infection is possible during all sexual practices that involve direct contact with infectious mucous membranes or bodily fluids (urine, semen).